seb1080/webOneBiteAtaTime/basics/vue/VueJS.md

 ## Directives

 Directives are special attributes with the v- prefix.
-The porpuse of a directive is to reactively apply effects to the DOM when the value of its expression change.
+The purpose of a directive is to reactively apply effects to the DOM when the value of its expression change.

 - v-if
 - v-else